lyledean1/cyclang/book/src/overview.md

-# Overview
+# *cyclang* Language Overview

-Cyclang is a toy language that uses LLVM IR and then compiles down to machine code, the high level architecture is:
+*cyclang* is a toy programming language that leverages the power of LLVM for efficient code execution.
+It is designed to transform your code into machine-ready instructions seamlessly.
+Here's a high level overview of how Cyclang works:

-- To parse a grammar using the [pest](https://pest.rs/) parser, see the [cyclang parser here](https://github.com/lyledean1/cyclang/blob/main/src/parser.rs)
+1. **Parsing the Grammar**:  *cyclang* uses the [pest parser](https://pest.rs/), an elegant parser written in Rust, to interpret and process *cyclang* code.
+You can delve into the intricacies of the cyclang parser in the [source code here](https://github.com/lyledean1/cyclang/blob/main/src/parser.rs) and the [grammar file](https://github.com/lyledean1/cyclang/blob/main/grammar/cyclo.pest).

-- To then compile that to LLVM IR with [llvm-sys](https://crates.io/crates/llvm-sys)
+2. **Translating to LLVM IR**: Once parsed, *cyclang* code gets converted to LLVM Intermediate Representation (IR) through the [llvm-sys crate](https://crates.io/crates/llvm-sys).
+LLVM IR is a low-level, type-rich representation suitable for efficient machine code generation.

-- To execute that LLVM IR via the LLVM JIT (Just in Time)  Execution engine, [see the cyclang compiler here](https://github.com/lyledean1/cyclang/blob/main/src/compiler/mod.rs)
+3. **Just-In-Time Compilation**: *cyclang* ensures quick and efficient execution of *cyclang* code by using the LLVM JIT (Just in Time) Execution engine.
+To see how this happens explore the [Cyclang compiler source code here](https://github.com/lyledean1/cyclang/blob/main/src/compiler/mod.rs).

 ```mermaid
 flowchart LR;